 Thank you for your interest in my preferred watercolor supplies.
 When you take one of my workshops a specific list will be provided; generally these are my recommendations.
 Feel free to substitute what you may already have – relax, you don’t need everything.
+See links below to Amazon for easy purchase.

 “To receive an additional 5% off your entire order from The Brush Guys, enter code: cbriggs Click here to see my specific brush/teacher recommendations at thebrushguys.com